Dragon's Oath: Plot

 Dragon sits by Jack's funeral pyre and reminisces about his first meeting with Anastasia.
 He pulls out a locket and opens it, but the wind lifts the last of her hair inside and carries it over to the pyre.
 This starts a spell Anastasia had laid on the locket, that conveys to Dragon her last wish, to temper his blade with mercy.

 The book goes back to his human days.
 The third son of a lord, Bryan is young, cocky and bold.
 His father disowns him when he becomes involved in a scandal with a neighbour's daughter and sends him to the Americas.
-At the docks he meets a Tracker, who claims him as a fledgling and takes him abord a ship with a sculpted dragon's head, which inspires Bryan in regards to his new name.
+At the docks he meets a Tracker, who claims him as a fledgling and takes him aboard a ship with a sculpted dragon's head, which inspires Bryan in regards to his new name.

 At the Chicago House of Night, Anastasia, a 22-year-old newly adult vampyre, has been hired as the Spells and Rituals teacher.
 While talking with the local High Priestess, Pandeia, and her mate, Anastasia brings up the problem of some fledglings who had asked for a love spell for Bryan.
 Instead of refusing them, she asks permission to perform a drawing spell, to show the fledglings the truth about Bryan.

 She starts the spell on a night with a full moon.
 As she is also thinking of him at the time of the spell, she is shown a futuristic apparition of him, when he has fully Changed and is no longer a fledgling.
 Anastasia finds that she loves Bryan, and then he really appears as his nineteen-year-old self.
 Bryan, who is now Dragon, helps Anastasia finish her spell, and begins leaving her sun-flowers from that moment.